Grab launches new programme to help small businesses go and grow online in the ‘new normal’

-- Self-onboarding: Food businesses can build an online store, set up cashless payment options, and be up and running on Grab in 24 hours.
+- Self-onboarding: Small businesses can build an online store, set up cashless payment options, and be up and running on Grab in 24 hours.

-- Insights: The Insights tool gives merchants a view into their sales, their operations, their customers’ purchasing habits, and the effectiveness of their marketing campaigns.
+- Insights: The enterprise-grade Insights tool gives merchants a view into their sales, their operations, their customer profile and purchasing habits, and the effectiveness of their marketing campaigns.
 It allows them to spot and respond quickly to new opportunities such as creating bundled meals based on what customers are ordering, and equips them to address operational inefficiencies.

 - Ads: An ads creation tool that empowers merchant-partners to build their own food banner and food search ads, and track the ad performance in real-time.

 - Supplies: Grab merchant-partners can purchase supplies and ingredients at wholesale rates, and enjoy the convenience of next-day delivery.

 GrabMerchant will be available to merchant-partners as an app and a web portal.
 The app will roll out progressively from June 2020, followed by the web portal from July 2020 in Indonesia, Malaysia, the Philippines, Singapore, Thailand and Vietnam.

 - Merchant Discovery: From mid-June, Grab users will be able to view merchants near them through the Nearby Merchants widget on the Grab app.
 This will help increase discoverability for businesses and drive more foot traffic to their physical stores when movement restrictions ease.
 Powered by the Merchant Discovery feature, businesses who sign up can also choose to push promotions to customers who are nearby to draw them to their stores and encourage spending.
 Grab will roll out additional customer loyalty plans for merchant-partners in Q3 2020, to help small businesses increase sales and improve customer retention.